DataDog/yubikey/README.md

     68. [https://developers.yubico.com/yubikey-manager/](https://developers.yubico.com/yubikey-manager/)

-    69. ykman openpgp touch aut on
+    69. `ykman openpgp touch aut on`

-    70. ykman openpgp touch enc on
+    70. `ykman openpgp touch enc on`

-    71. ykman openpgp touch sig on
+    71. `ykman openpgp touch sig on`

 22. **Set up SSH agent.**

-    72. Configure the gpg-agent as in Table 3.
+    72. Configure `gpg-agent` as in Table 3.

     73. Add the lines in Table 4 to your bash profile.